 More advanced rotations in the second year and third year include high risk OB ultrasound, peripheral vascular ultrasound, CTA, cardiac imaging (including readouts with pediatric radiologists specializing in imaging of congenital abnormalities as well as teaching by adult cardiologists specializing in cardiac MRI and CTA), an introduction to practice management course through the Graduate Medical Education office, a four week AIRP course in radiologic pathology (tuition paid for by the Department and including a housing stipend), more MRI, and additional rotations through more common organ system and modality rotations.
 The first angiographic experience is in the second year and is generally 8 weeks long.
 Elective time for seniors allows for in-depth study in one modality for up to six months of their final year.

 Call begins in the second year and consists of a "night-float" Emergency Radiology rotation.
 There is a direct attending backup by teleradiology and attendings are available to come in for angiography, pediatric radiology, or general support.
-Call is lessened in the third year for Boards preparation with study time set aside prior to Boards.
+Call lessens in the third year for Boards preparation.

 An extensive intradepartmental conference schedule averages 10 hours per week.
 It includes didactic lectures, "hot seat" case conferences, physics lectures, journal club, a visiting professor program, a combined interdepartmental quality improvement conference with the Emergency Medicine residency, and a CME Tidewater Imaging Conference.
 Residents are expected to participate in selected conferences given by other departments within the Medical School including the quality improvement conference and tumor boards in addition to assisting with teaching medical students.
 Research opportunities are available throughout the four years.